Welcome to Ghostlight

 Communication from Camp

 In any medical emergency, our medical staff or a director will call a parent/guardian (or emergency contact if necessary) and indicate that the call is an emergency.
 There are two hospitals in nearby Waterville, so we are not far from emergency medical attention.
-In non-emergency medical situations, our philosophy is “when in doubt, we’ll call home.”
+In non-emergency medical situations, our philosophy is “when in doubt, we’ll call home," and we will always let you know if your camper spent the night in the health center for any reason.

 Small interpersonal and behavioral issues sometimes arise, as does homesickness.
 These tend to work themselves out under the supervision and support of our counselors and directors.
 However, we find that most families appreciate an update if something like this comes up.
 Also, please do not hesitate to contact us with questions or concerns.